AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 No.

 The client application is not required to refresh an expired media token while the stream is actively playing.
 If the media token expires during playback, the stream should be allowed to continue uninterrupted.
-However, the client must request a new authorization decision — and obtain a new media token — the next time the user attempts to play the same resource.
+However, the client must request a new authorization decision — and obtain a new media token — the next time the user attempts to play a resource.

 #### 9. What is the purpose of each timestamp attribute in the authorization decision? {#authorization-phase-faq9}